The 7 Lenses of Transformation (HTML)

 - structure your work and get started

-- make sure you have considered all of the things you will need to do to be successful
+- make sure you have considered all the things you will need to do to be successful

-- how are you doing?
+- how you are doing

 - are you missing anything?